What’s the Difference Between Boxed, Canned, and Powdered Coconut Milk?

 Aseptic cartons or boxes are a good way to avoid BPA.
 Depending on the brand, boxed coconut milk and coconut cream may contain only coconut and water, or it may contain additives similar to those in canned coconut milk.

 Thai brand Aroy-D makes 100% coconut milk in 8.5-ounce and 33.8-ounce cartons.
 The flavor is not as rich as some canned coconut milks, but it’s a solid option if this package suits your needs.
 The smaller-sized carton is also convenient for those times when a typical 14-ounce can would be too much.

 Coconut Milk Powder

 Powdered coconut milk and cream is made from dried coconut meat and is usually mixed with milk or casein and other additives.
 It has all of the flavor of coconut milk, except it’s a powder.
-It can be mixed with water to make as little or as much as you need, and as thin or thick as you like.
+It can be mixed with water to make as little or as much coconut milk as you need, and as thin or thick as you like.
 It generally comes in space-saving packets or sometimes in cans (in which case BPA might be an issue).

 Concentrated Coconut Cream